shakao/skillmap-game-of-life/activity1.md

 Here we see a grid of cells, colored cell are 'alive' and black cells are 'dead' and cells next to one another can 'see' each other.
 Observe the game to see the rich patterns evolve in time.
+Check out this 'striking' example which builds 'gliders' which impact another cluster of living cells.

 ![Gif of multiple pentadecathlon patterns in game of life](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/gospers-penta.gif)